Goliath was pelted with ten million stones every June. It must be painful.

 Then: The age of Ciang and Qu

 She, Ciang Yaucuang in the conventional romanization of this blog, was anything but ordinary.
-She outperformed her peers at a top-tier high school and enrolled in School of Life Sciences, Peking University in 2003, then the holy grail for the academically gifted.
-She was admired not only for her achievements, but for the way she presented: humble, sincere, infused with a professed love for learning itself.
+She outperformed her peers at a top-tier high school and enrolled in School of Life Sciences, Peking University in 2003, then a holy grail for the academically gifted.
+In retrospect of the tragic land, the people suffered from pounding and isolation, and the skeptics of knowledge treking the wild, Ciang can not be deduced to a blessed girl or a persistant figure from Confucian fable.
+She was admired not only for her achievements, but for the way she presented: humble, sincere, infused with a humble love for learning itself.
 ‘Accept knowledge with a heartfelt and humble love,’ she wrote, ‘and try to understand its beauty.’
-1
+It might be appropriate to quote a full paragraph:1

 There might be thousands of people asking on the other side of paper: was that really love for learning?
-Or was it the love of winning, polished into something nobler?
-Yes, Ciang exposed her failure, with an evident subsequence that otherwise we would not read her.
-I can’t speak for Ciang, but I remember myself clearly.
+Or was it the love of winning?
+Ciang exposed her failure — with evident outcome, for if things have not been like that, this idol would not exist.
+I dare not speak for Ciang, but I remember my high school self clearly.
 I honestly believed I ‘loved learning’, until when my grades fell and the next level slipped from reach.
 Was it ever love?
 Or just pride, dressed in school colours?

 Ciang was not alone.
-Her story, with an excerpt of My Path, was peddled by Qu Qieptau, a fellow Life Sciences student.
+Her story, including how she have earned titles like ‘top ten campus beauties’ and ‘classroom runway shows’2, was peddled by Qu Qieptau, a fellow Life Sciences student.
 His bestselling book, as suggested by the title, Secret: Tricks of Geniuses from Peking University, mixed tactical advice with mythic storytelling.
-It featured figures like Ciang: students with 30,000-word English vocabularies, unbeatable logic, élite physical stamina.
+It inserted figures like Ciang in pages: students with 30,000-word English vocabularies, unbeatable rhetorics, élite physical stamina.
 The 1980s-style ebullient stories softened the monotony of time management charts and review schedules.
 Readers didn’t just want to succeed.
 They wanted to succeed like that.
+Perhaps the emergence of the book and a surge of similar publications was due to the slow transition within the publishing industry.

-I discovered Qu’s book later, during the climax of Qoo Iaw Dang Heocbah, a student-run forum whose name translates to ‘I Want to Be an Academic Overachiever’.
-It was both a screen time recorder and a socialing paradise.
+When Qoo Iaw Dang Heocbah, a student-run screen time manager and forum whose name translates to ‘I want to be a top student’ launched in 2013, my primary school classmates and I dismissed the ‘proactive phone lock’ as a rather tedious joke.
+By secondary school, the platform had become a socialing paradise.
 There were timers, productivity logs, and taglines lifted straight from Qu’s chapters.
-It was there that I met my peers — earnest, funny, anxious, half-hoping to become someone like Ciang.
+It was there that I met my peers, earnest, funny, anxious, half-hoping to become another Ciang.

 We believed in effort.
 We believed in strategy.
 Now and then, we believed that if we just worked hard enough, our love would magically pay off.
 But even then, there was a crack between the reality and the theory/ideal.
-I was distracted, not by games or gadgets frequently accused by Qu, Heocbah, and anonymous parents.
-I was distracted by my own mind — by books that were not assigned, by thoughts that did not fix into the upcoming exam.
+I was distracted, not by video games or romantic novels frequently accused by Qu, Heocbah, and anonymous parents.
+I was distracted by my own mind — by books that were not taught, by thoughts that did not fit into the upcoming exam.
 I was seen as learning excessively, a beautiful misunderstanding.
+Without asking why, I mimicked Ciang and Qu, unconsciously treating textbooks as my very game, drawing five-star generals on practice problems, and tracking study hours, simply because forum friends across the Southern Mountain did the same.

-Still, Ciang, and remained our reference point — a figure less real than remembered, shining not just because she climbed high, but that she was thought to love the climb.
-So did her succeessors writing by Weiming Lake.
+Still, Ciang remained our reference point, a figure less real than remembered, shining not just because she climbed high, but that she was thought to love the climb.
+So did her succeessors writing by Wèimíng Lake.
 Ciang is overly correct: ‘We learn for cultivation and sublimation of our own.
 Speak not about universities, jobs, or material security.
 Everything learnt will act on your body and mind, in the subtle change in your state of being.’

 Now: Fragmented goals and aesthetics

-On REDnote or TikTok, you see not only students, but also working professionals in their twenties or early thirties — alumni of Ciang’s legacy.
-Having ‘succeeded’ in the old sense: accepted to top universities, hired into stable jobs, often in competitive cities or industries, they continue to post silhouettes from their ‘commute-study-journal-sleep’ routines, intercut with moments of skincare, tea brewing, or ukulele.
-These are not resession from productivity.
+On REDnote or TikTok, you see not only students, but also working professionals in their twenties or early thirties, graduated from Ciang’s legacy.
+Having ‘succeeded’ as in the verbal tradition — accepted to top universities, hired into stable jobs, often in competitive cities or industries — they continue to post slices from ‘commute-study-journal-sleep’ routines, intercut with moments of skincare, hiking, or ukulele.
+It is not touting ‘multifaceted life’, but rather the life per se, and seemingly that should be.
 They are polymaths, carrying out professional work while holding fast to the rituals of their adolescent selves.

-It is not a simple change from campus to workplace.
+Change from campus to workplace does not explain all.
 Most of these influencers never claim to be influencers.
-They insist on being normal.
-They emphasize their jobs, their exhaustion, their profession.
-Yet they still frame their lives through petty tricks.
+They insist on being normal, emphasizing their jobs, their exhaustion, their profession.
+But they still frame their lives through petty tricks.
 An unexpected perfect portrait, a sunlight-shed balcony, a dim corner in a recent concert.
-And theoretically (only unfriendly for observation), a startup to become the next Amazon.

 Remaining ritual and changing course

-Across the divide of twenty years, there is a dedicate tension between the continuity of form and the erosion of substance.
-Ciang’s generation may have recited ‘I love learning’ as doctrine, but present-day Ciang-ites still whisper its echoes in softened tone.
+Across the divide of twenty years there is a dedicate tension between the continuity of form and the erosion of substance.
+Ciang’s generation recited ‘I love learning’ as doctrine, while present-day Ciang-ites still whisper its echoes in softened tone.
 Paper and pencils are replaced by Obsidian, Tiger Balm by lipstick, but the posture of devotion remains remarkably intact.

 But does that make it the same thing?

 The rituals have survived: early rising, colour-coded schedules, even the meticulous highlighting of biology textbooks.
 Yet the centre of gravity has shifted.
-For Ciang, biology was the beautiful object.
-For many now, the process itself — the method, the rhythm, the visible effort — has taken over as the point.
-The substance is replaceable.
+No more arguments like ‘paramecium is beauty’ — merely tautology: action is beauty; if it is not, then make it so.
 Today it might be CFA vocabulary or Duolingo challenge; tomorrow, a dance challenge or a journaling format.
 Attempt has become aesthetic, portable, and possibly goal-agnostic.

 It is not a disarmament of merit.
 It is an intelligent adaptation to an increasingly precarious world.
 When Ciang’s path promised, at least nominally, a trade of suffering for stability, the modern scene has internalized the fact that the reward is not guaranteed.
-Thus, the reward becomes the act itself — stylized, shareable, looped.
+The act is the only reward.

-It is the deepest irony: the very cultural mechanism that once facilitated intellectual progress is now perpetuating self-doubt and fragmented ambition.
+For an individual, there is no such thing like changing course.
+An individual experiences only a fragment of history, yet for them it is the entirety.
+Individually it can be only spoken that, the very cultural mechanism that once facilitated intellectual progress is now perpetuating self-doubt and fragmented ambition.
 There is no true self-cultivation in a system-overwhelming world.
 Students who dreamt to become Ciang now find themselves staying on the path, but without a destination.
 They persist in the rituals without any kind of conviction.

-Even the mythic heroes, like Ciang herself, have abandoned the old temple.
-Her rumoured move away from biology 3 suggested a broad yet dangerous drift: the dream of integrity replaced by adaptability, linguistic fluency, and social intelligence.
-But still, it does not make the idea of learning a failure.
-The subculture has mutated from a meritocratic ladder to a mosaic of survival strategies.
+Even the mythic heroes, like Ciang herself or her avatar, are struggling with social awareness.
+Her rumoured (but untrue) move away from biology to consultancy suggested a broad but dangerous drift: the dream of integrity, a centurial dream of philosophers attracting students to keep up, has been replaced by adaptability, rhetorics, and social intelligence.
+The learning subculture, though unbreakable, has mutated from a meritocratic ladder to a mosaic of survival strategies.
 Some still aim at excellence.
 Others aim at visibility.
 Most aim, tacitly, at dignity.

 That story has become quieter.
 More reflexive.
 Less triumphant.
 But it still exists.
 In every person who wakes up to an alarm they set the night before.
 In every carefully annotated Kindle passage.
 In every mundane step taken not out of clarity, but hoping that clarity might someday return.